gaboesquivel/gaboesquivel/content/cv/full.md

 featured:
   - company: LegalAgent
   - company: Bitlauncher
-    achievements:
-      - Built the launchpad on Next.js 14, Supabase, viem, and wagmi.
-      - Built token bridge and auction flows with wallet UX and realtime balance updates.
-      - Integrated AI SDKs and prompting for masterbots.ai.
   - company: Opyn
     achievements:
       - Built the Next.js 14 trading interface with React Server Components.